sjp38/stream-track/README.md

 ===========================

-Some followups could be already merged in the downstream in different name, or maybe you could manually review the followup and decided to don't merge that, because it has only trivial fix.
+Some followups could be already merged in the downstream in different name, or maybe you could manually review the followup and decided to don't merge that because it has only a trivial fix.
 For such cases, you can write down some rules for the followups that need to be ignored in a file and give the file to 'chk-followups.py' using '--ignore_rule' option.

 The rule is constructed with a number of commits.
-If the first commit is in the given downstream range, 'chk-followups' think the other commits of the rule is already merged in the downstream.
+If the first commit is in the given downstream range, 'chk-followups' think the other commits of the rule are already merged in the downstream.
 In other words, the other commits are ignored.
 Suppose upstream commit A is fixed by upstream commit B in the upstream and those are backported in downstream as A' and B'.
 If A' has a title same to A but B' has a title different from that of B, 'chk-followups' will say upstream commit B is not merged in the downstream yet.
 However, if you provide a rule (B', B), the tool will say B is already merged in.
-Note that B' could be A' in some case.
-Or, if you know B is not merged in downstream but you think it is not necessary (maybe because it fixes only trivial problem), you can provide a rule (A', B).
+Note that B' could be A' in some cases.
+Or, if you know B is not merged in downstream but you think it is not necessary (maybe because it fixes the only trivial problem), you can provide a rule (A', B).

-In the file, the commits should be placed in each line in form of:
+In the file, the commits should be placed in each line in the form of:

     <hash id> [whatever]